 Meaning: the desire to do or have something; craving

-You know that feeling when you really really want a coffee/fries/more snow/a beer/to swim in a lake/to bake/to have children/to study computer science/to travel to Kenya/to enter the Eurovision song contest?
+You know that feeling when you really really want a coffee/fries/more snow/a beer/to swim in a lake/to have children/to travel to Kenya/to enter the Eurovision song contest?

 No?
 Well, in Swedish it’s called sugen and is, as you can see, applicable to almost anything.
 A Google search suggests, in addition to the above mentioned examples: sugen på golf, sugen på att ha en shetlandsponny, sugen på att julpynta and sugen på rött hår (which tells us that Swedes on the internet are likely to feel like playing golf, rearing Shetland ponies, putting up Christmas decorations or having red hair).
-However, the most common way to put the word to use is when you’re talking about food and drinks, e.g. Jag är sugen på glass.
-(I feel like ice cream.)
-It also comes in countless practical compound variations, such as kaffesugen, godissugen, or shoppingsugen (feeling like coffee, candy, shopping).
+However, the most common way to use this Swedish phrase is when you’re talking about food and drinks, i.e. Jag är sugen på glass (“I feel like ice cream”).
+It also comes in countless practical compound variations, such as kaffesugen, godissugen or shoppingsugen (“feeling like coffee, candy, shopping”).

 Smakar det så kostar det

 Scandinavia has a nasty habit of eating its way through your wallet immediately after you get off the plane or train.
 Smakar det så kostar det is an expression meant to console you after you’ve decided to pay 6 dollars for a kanelbulle (cinnamon roll): good things in life will cost you, but it’s probably worth it.
 But the expression is also often muttered in a sarcastic way, that is, when you actually don’t think it’s worth the money.

 - Den här räkmackan kostar 190 kronor! (“This shrimp sandwich costs 190 kronor!”)